0xBADEAFFE/Source2013Engine/README.md

+# Source 2013 Engine Code
-# Whats This?
+## Whats This?
 The 2007 engine ported to the 2013 source branch.
-# Does it compile?
+## Does it compile?
 Yes.
-# Does it work?
+## Does it work?
-Yes... until you load a map
+Yes... until you load a map.
-# Issues
+## Issues
+### Missing Functionality
-There is a lot of stuff which did not exist on the 2007 engine, i added/fixed some functions but most of them are just place holders
+There is a lot of stuff which did not exist on the 2007 engine, i added/fixed some functions but most of them are just place .
+### Deprecated Steam Api
-The steam api from the 2007 engine is almost completly deprecated, currently i disabled steam in the code to avoid issues
+most ***(if not all of it)*** of the steam api from 2007 is deprecated, that means with the current steam api functions were renamed, replaced or just dissapeared completly, currently i disabled steam in the code to avoid issues.